Leidos (LDOS)

 10. Balance Sheet Assessment

-Leidos reported $974 million of cash and $5.23 billion of debt on its balance sheet in the most recent quarter.
+Leidos reported $1.11 billion of cash and $5.24 billion of debt on its balance sheet in the most recent quarter.
 As investors in high-quality companies, we primarily focus on two things: 1) that a company’s debt level isn’t too high and 2) that its interest payments are not excessively burdening the business.

 12. Is Now The Time To Buy Leidos?

-In our opinion, Leidos is a good company.
-First off, its revenue growth was decent over the last five years.
-And while its projected EPS for the next year is lacking, its backlog growth has been marvelous.
-On top of that, its spectacular EPS growth over the last five years shows its profits are trickling down to shareholders.
+There are a lot of things to like about Leidos.
+Although its revenue growth was mediocre over the last five years and analysts expect growth to slow over the next 12 months, its backlog growth has been marvelous.
+And while its projected EPS for the next year is lacking, its spectacular EPS growth over the last five years shows its profits are trickling down to shareholders.

-Leidos’s P/E ratio based on the next 12 months is 16x.
-When scanning the industrials space, Leidos trades at a fair valuation.
-For those confident in the business and its management team, this is a good time to invest.
+Leidos’s EV-to-EBITDA ratio based on the next 12 months is 1.7x.
+Looking at the industrials space right now, Leidos trades at a compelling valuation.
+If you’re a fan of the business and management team, now is a good time to scoop up some shares.